Skjoldrun/Skjoldrun.github.io/docs/csharp/alertmails-oulook-html-template.md

         }

         /// <summary>
+        /// Tries to send a perared mailMessage with the perared smtpClient.
+        /// If sending fails, it throws an exception filled with the given message and monospaceMessage texts or "not provided" if null.
+        /// This should enable preserving the alertMail messages in case of failuere.
+        /// </summary>
+        /// <param name="smtpClient">prepared smtpClient from calling method</param>
+        /// <param name="mailMessage">prepared mailMessage from calling method</param>
+        /// <param name="message">message part of the given mailMessage to be preserved as exception text</param>
+        /// <param name="monospaceMessage">monospaceMessage part of the given mailMessage to be preserved as exception text</param>
+        private static void TrySendMessage(SmtpClient smtpClient, MailMessage mailMessage, string message = null, string monospaceMessage = null)
+        {
+            try
+            {
+                smtpClient.Send(mailMessage);
+            }
+            catch (Exception ex)
+            {
+                message = message ?? "not provided";
+                monospaceMessage = monospaceMessage ?? "not provided";

+                string errorMessage = new StringBuilder()
+                    .AppendLine("Error while sending an AlertMail!")
+                    .AppendLine()
+                    .AppendLine($"Mailer Exception: {ex.Message}")
+                    .AppendLine($"Mail Message Text: {message}")
+                    .AppendLine($"Mail MonospaceMessage Text:")
+                    .AppendLine($"{monospaceMessage}")
+                    .ToString();

+                EventLogWriter.WriteApplicationEventEntry(errorMessage, System.Diagnostics.EventLogEntryType.Error);

+                throw new Exception(errorMessage);
+            }
+        }

+        /// <summary>
         /// Reads the stored values for last mails from path.
         /// Doesn't overwrite the existing empty Dictionary in _lastMailSentDict field if the stored file in path doesn't exist.
         /// </summary>